MayTerm 2017 Program Dates

 - Accelerate degree completion or stay on track for graduation (in four years)

 - Work toward a second major or minor, or take an elective

 - Complete a prerequisite needed for another course or opportunity (SMU Abroad, for example)

 - Take a particular course of interest with a distinguished professor not normally offered or outside your degree plan

 - Meet graduate or professional school admissions requirements

 - Improve academic standing/GPA or maintain eligibility (for athletics, scholarships, etc.)

 Any SMU student in good standing is eligible to enroll in a MayTerm course.
 It may also be possible for non-SMU students to be admitted as a visiting or non-degree student and enroll in one MayTerm course; for details, please visit the enrollment section.

-Please note that this is a rigorous undertaking and you should not sign-up unless you are prepared to commit the time and energy necessary to successfully complete an entire course through this intensive format and to attend every class session.
-Depending on the course, there may be substantial advance reading before the first class meeting, assignments due before and during the two-week period, in-class or take-home exam(s), and final papers or projects due following the last class meeting.
+Note: MayTerm is a rigorous undertaking and you should not enroll unless you are prepared to commit the time and energy necessary to successfully complete an entire course through this intensive format and to attend every class session.
+Depending on the course, there may be substantial advance reading before the first class meeting, assignments due before and during the 11-day period, in-class or take-home exam(s), and final papers or projects due following the last class meeting.
 Are you up to the challenge?